simonmar/blog/posts/2016-02-05-Stack-traces-in-GHCi.md

     But:

-    * Requires explicit code changes to propagate the stack
+    * Requires explicit code changes to propagate the stack Has
-    * Has runtime overhead (stacks get constructed and passed around at runtime)
+    * Some runtime overhead (stacks get constructed and passed around at runtime)
     * Shows up in types as `HasCallStack` constraints
     * Lexical, not dynamic.

-*  **Profiling**

-    * Detailed dynamic call stacks

-    But:

-    * Requires recompiling your code, or loading it into GHCi
-    * 2-3x runtime overhead compiled, 20-40x interpreted
-    * Not so great for `error` and `undefined` right now
+(In `g = map f`, `g` calls `f` rather than `map` calling `f`)

+    Could you change GHC so that it autoamtically adds `HasCallStack` constraints everywhere and also hides them from the user, to get the effect of full call-stack coverage?
+Maybe - that would be an alternative to the scheme I've implemented on top of profiling.
+    One difficult area is CAFs, though.
+If a constraint is added to a CAF, then the CAF is re-evaluated each time it is called, which is obviously undesirable.
+The profiler goes to some lengths to avoid changing the asymptotic cost of things, but trades off some information in the stack simulation in the process, which is why calls to `error` sometimes don't get accurate call stack information.

 * **DWARF**

-    * No runtime overhead, can be deployed in production
+    * No runtime overhead, can be deployed in production.
+    * Good when you're not willing to sacrifice any performance, but having some information is better than none when something goes wrong.

     But:

-    * Raw execution stacks, we lose information due to tail-calls and lazy evaluation
+    * Gives the raw execution stack, so we lose information due to tail-calls and lazy evaluation.

 ## Conclusion

+We now have full stack traces inside GHCi, provided you compile your packages for profiling, and use `ghci -fexternal-interpreter -prof`.

 Remote GHCi is not the default in GHC 8.0.1, but it's available with the flag `-fexternal-interpreter`.
-This week I deployed it to our Haxl users at Facebook and so far it seems to be working well.

 Please try it out and let me know how you get on!